 Turnips are smaller and more delicate with smooth skin and white flesh and grow quicker so are a great vegetable to start growing.

 Where to grow turnips

 Turnips thrive in firm, fertile soil that retains moisture.
 Dig in the autumn and incorporate plenty of well rotted manure or garden compost to help retain moisture.
-Grow best in a sunny position but can tolerate some degree of shade.
+They grow best in a sunny position but turnips can tolerate some degree of shade.
 As always, especially with root crops, rotate your planting to avoid soil-borne pests and diseases.

 Water regularly to prevent bolting.
 Keep rows weed free using a Speedhoe